-- 5.1. determining applications for admission to the register, including determining whether the applicant holds an approved qualification, and meets the health and character requirements for safe and effective practice; - 5.2. determining applications for renewal of registration and readmission to the register, including determining whether the applicant needs to meet or has met any additional requirements required by Article 10 of the 2001 Order; - 5.3. determining applications for admission to the register made under Article 13 of the 2001 Order;
+- 5.1.
+Determining applications for admission to the register, including determining whether the applicant holds an approved qualification, and meets the health and character requirements for safe and effective practice. - 5.2.
+Determining applications for renewal of registration and readmission to the register, including determining whether the applicant needs to meet or has met any additional requirements required by article 10 of the 2001 Order. - 5.3.
+Determining applications for admission to the register made under article 13 of the 2001 Order. - 5.4.
+Requiring a person to submit further evidence, documents or information in respect of any application for admission or readmission to the register or renewal of registration.

-- 5.4. requiring a person to submit further evidence, documents or information in respect of any application for admission or readmission to the register or renewal of registration; - 5.5. requiring a person to submit evidence of the continuing professional development (CPD) activity they have undertaken in compliance with standards made under Article 19(1) of the 2001 Order; - 5.6. removing a person from the register under Article 19(3) of the 2001 Order for failing to comply with CPD standards.
+- 5.5.
+Requiring a person to submit evidence of the continuing professional development (CPD) activity they have undertaken in compliance with standards made under Article 19(1) of the 2001 Order. - 5.6.
+Removing a person from the register under Article 19(3) of the 2001 Order for failing to comply with CPD standards. - 5.7 Obtaining legal advice on, appointing persons to represent the Committee as respondent in and responding to registration appeals.